Algebraic entropy of amenable group actions: Applications

-\begin{remark} [Ferran Ced\'o, private communication (2012)] If $R$ is a ring with left Krull dimension (for example see \cite{McRobson}), then $R[G]$ is stably finite.
+\begin{remark} [Ferran Ced\'o, private communication (2012)] If $R$ is a ring with left Krull dimension (for example see \cite{McRobson}) and $G$ is sofic, then $R[G]$ is stably finite.
 First of all, notice that, if $I$ is a nilpotent ideal of $R$, then $I[G]=R[G]I$ is a nilpotent ideal of $R[G]$ and so one can reduce the problem modulo nilpotent ideals.
 Now, by \cite[Corollary 6.3.8]{McRobson}, the prime radical $N$ of $R$ is nilpotent and $N=P_1\cap\dots\cap P_m$, where $P_1,\dots,P_m$ are minimal prime ideals.
 Thus, by \cite[Proposition 6.3.5]{McRobson}, $R/N$ is a semiprime Goldie ring and so, by \cite[Theorem 2.3.6]{McRobson} $R/N$ has a classical semisimple Artinian ring of quotients $S$.
 In particular, $(R/N)[G]$ embeds in $S[G]$ and it is therefore stably finite. \end{remark}

 Both the proof of the residually amenable case due to Ara, O'Meara and Perera, and the proof of the sofic case due to Elek and Szab\'o, consist in finding a suitable embedding of $\K[G]$ in a ring which is known to be stably finite.
 Such methods are really effective but, as far as we know, cannot be used to obtain information on the modules over $\K[G]$.
 It seems natural to ask the following \begin{question} Let $G$ be a group, $R$ a ring and let $\RG$ be a fixed crossed product.
-Given a finitely generated left $\RG$-module ${}_{\RG}M$, when is $_{\RG}M$ an hopfian module? \end{question} By Lemma \ref{hopf=df}, we know that Theorem \ref{theo_Elek} means exactly that, when $R$ is a division ring and $G$ is sofic, then any free left $R[G]$-module of finite rank is hopfian.
-This is true more generally for finitely generated projective modules:
+Given a finitely generated left $\RG$-module ${}_{\RG}M$, when is $_{\RG}M$ an hopfian module? \end{question}